Cubic polynomials with periodic cycles of a specified multiplier: Periodic points for polynomials of higher degree

 providing an obvious isomorphism between this affine open and $\AA^{d-1}\setminus\{a_d=0\}$.
 It also follows at once that, if the ground field is $F$, then the field of definition of the polynomial above is exactly $F(a_d, ..., a_1)$.
 This is in contrast to the normal form for cubic polynomials used above, $f(z)=z^3+az+b$, where the field of definition is $F(a, b^2)$.
 Note that conjugation by the M\"obius transformation $\psi(z)=bz$ translates $f$ to the polynomial $b^2z+az+1$.
 More generally, the field of definition/moduli of the usual normal form

 is precisely $F(a_1, a_0a_2, a_0^2a_3, \ldots, a_0^{d-3}a_{d-2}, a_0^{d-1})$.
-The disadvantage this normal form, of course, is that it misses polynomials with a fixed barycenter, as well as providing an isomorphism with a open subset of $\AA^{d-1}$ which is not isomorphic to affine space in a natural way.
+The disadvantage of this normal form, of course, is that it misses polynomials with a fixed barycenter, as well as providing an isomorphism with an open subset of $\AA^{d-1}$ which is not isomorphic to affine space in a natural way.